stephenverderame/cpp_book/src/oop/overloads.md

 r = r2; //assign 2
 ```

 All methods of a class have a `this` pointer, which refers to the calling context of the method.
 This calling context is the implicit first argument of member methods.
-Therefore, `operator=` is a binary operator despite it's overload appearing to only have one argument.
-Moreover, `operator=` typically returns a reference to the object being updated, and so we return `*this`, which dereferences the `this` pointer.
+Therefore, `operator=` is a binary operator despite its overload appearing to only have one argument.
+Moreover, `operator=` typically returns a reference to the updated object; so we return `*this`, which dereferences the `this` pointer.
 Once again notice how `num` in the second overload is `const &`.
-It is `const` since there is no need to mutate it and we pass by reference to avoid extra copying (plus this is the idiomatic way of defining `operator=`).
+It is `const` since there is no need to mutate it, and we pass by reference to avoid extra copying (plus this is the idiomatic way of defining `operator=`).
 You may also notice the strange `->` operator.
-This is essentially the dot operator for pointers.
+This is the pointer scope resolution operator, basically the dot operator for pointers.

 Let's define basic arithmetic operations.
 I typically like to define arithmetic operators as free functions because it's slightly more clear what the type of the left operand is (otherwise, the left operand is the implicit first argument `this`).
 Let's look at both ways:

 ```C++
     // ...